indentit/cpp-micro-http-server/README.md

 ### The routing component
 [Router overview article](https://indentit.com/posts/webapps/cpp-http-router/)

+The documentation is work-in-progress and new resources will be linked here soon.

 ## How to use it
 The idea is for you to integrate the source code directly into you project.